15 Ways How to Have Self-Control in a Relationship

 3. Practice discipline in other areas of life

-There is truth to the saying that “How you do anything is how you do everything.”
+There is truth to the saying, “How you do anything is how you do everything.”
 Establish discipline in other areas of life, which will translate to your relationship.

 Set a routine of going to the gym regularly or setting aside time to work toward a new goal.
-This will make discipline a habit within your daily life, including in your relationship.
+This will make discipline a habit in your daily life, including your relationship.

 4. Manage your stress